 As far as brooms and vacuums go, you should be using one daily to upkeep your vinyl plank.
 When you’re using a product that often, it needs to be good.

 No matter which you prefer, as long as you have a daily routine and you stick to it, your floors will thank you by dazzling visitors as soon as they walk through your door.

-If your floors need a little bit more TLC than your daily routine, once you finish sweeping and vacuuming up dust, you can get out your trusty mop and bucket to finish the job.
+If your floors need a little bit more TLC than your daily routine, once you finish sweeping and vacuuming up dust, you can get out your trusty tile mop and bucket to finish the job.

 Before doing anything to your floors other than vacuuming and sweeping, it’s a safe bet to go and consult your trusty friend Google for floor specifics to ensure you do not void it.
-You’ll be able to look up exactly what products your manufacturer suggests to use so you get the most out of your floors.
+You’ll be able to look up exactly what cleaning products your manufacturer suggests to use so you get the most out of your vinyl plank floors.

 If nothing specific is mentioned, here’s a safe way to clean and protect your floors:

-For weekly cleanings, all you need to do is add a bit of warm water and plain ol’ dish soap to a bucket and mop away.
+For weekly vinyl floor cleanings, all you need to do is add a bit of warm water and plain ol’ dish soap to a bucket and mop away.
 For those days where your floor needs just a little more of a pick me up, add a bit of white vinegar to your soap and water solution to get that sparkle back.

 After mopping with your desired mix, be sure to go back over your floors with a clean wet mop to get all of the extra soap and vinegar goodness off of your planks.